(Revised January 2023)

 - Students must be in good standing in the program.

 - Students must show significant progress towards completing their dissertation.
 They must present a detailed written report of the state of their project and copies of the sections completed to their advisor and the DGS in the Spring semester of their fifth year.
-In order to be eligible for DCE status, a student must have finished at least one chapter of his/her dissertation by March 15.
+To be eligible for DCE status, a student must have finished at least one chapter of his/her dissertation by March 15.

-- Students are expected to apply for jobs at the MLA conventions and look for other sources of funding (teaching positions, fellowships, and so on) before they request teaching assignments from the Department.
+- Students are expected to apply for jobs and look for other sources of funding (teaching positions, fellowships, and so on) before they request teaching assignments from the Department.

 - Students whose last teaching evaluations received an overall mark lower than 4.0 will not be considered for teaching.